Topological complexity of n points on a tree: Motion planning of configuration spaces of trees

 where the vertices $w_i$ do not appear if $n=2m.$ The cell $\Phi$ is critical.
 Now, we will construct a critical $m$-cell $\Psi$ similarly.
-If $v_i$ is a vertex of degree 3, let $e'_i=e_i$ and $u'_i=u_i.$ If $v_i$ is a vertex of degree greater than 3, let $e'_i$ be the edge in direction 3 from $v_i,$ let $f'_i$ be the edge in direction 2, and let $u'_i=\tau(f'_i),$ so $u'_i$ is blocked by $e'_i.$ As above, we have $v'_i=\iota(e'_i)<u'_i<\tau(e'_i),$ so $e'_i$ is order-disrespecting in any cell containing $e'_i.$ Add the edges $e'_i$ and vertices $v'_i$ to the cell $\Psi.$ Similar to the argument above, if $n>2m,$ we may assume each endpoint $b_l$ falls in one of the clouds of $\Gamma$ determined by the edges $e'_i.$ Inductively for $l=1,\dots,k,$ let $w'_l$ be the minimal vertex in the cloud containing $b_l$ which we have not already included in $\Psi,$ and add this vertex to $\Psi.$ Let $w'_{k+1},\dots,w'_{n-2m},$ be the first $n-2m-k$ vertices of $\Gamma$ which are not already in $\Psi,$ and add them in, so now we have
+If $v_i$ is a vertex of degree 3, let $e'_i=e_i$ and $u'_i=u_i.$ If $v_i$ is a vertex of degree greater than 3, let $e'_i$ be the edge in direction 3 from $v_i,$ let $f'_i$ be the edge in direction 2, and let $u'_i=\tau(f'_i),$ so $u'_i$ is blocked by $e'_i.$ As above, we have $v'_i=\iota(e'_i)<u'_i<\tau(e'_i),$ so $e'_i$ is order-disrespecting in any cell containing $u'_i.$ Add the edges $e'_i$ and vertices $u'_i$ to the cell $\Psi.$ Similar to the argument above, if $n>2m,$ we may assume each endpoint $b_l$ falls in one of the clouds of $\Gamma$ determined by the edges $e'_i.$ Inductively for $l=1,\dots,k,$ let $w'_l$ be the minimal vertex in the cloud containing $b_l$ which we have not already included in $\Psi,$ and add this vertex to $\Psi.$ Let $w'_{k+1},\dots,w'_{n-2m},$ be the first $n-2m-k$ vertices of $\Gamma$ which are not already in $\Psi,$ and add them in, so now we have

 where the vertices $w'_i$ do not appear if $n=2m.$ The cell $\Psi$ is critical.
-An example is given below for $m=11,\ k=3,$ and $n=27$.
+Figure \ref{fig:PartOneA} gives an example for $m=11,\ k=3,$ and $n=27$.
 The figure on the left is a tree $\Gamma$ with 3 oriented arcs which are allowable for the collection of degree-3 vertices.
 The orientations of the arcs are indicated with arrows.